NnamdiOdozi/mlx-digit-app/README.md

 This is a web app that recognises handwritten digits between 0 and 9.
-The prediction is made using a Convolutional Neural Network (CNN) trained on the MNIST database
+The prediction is made using a Convolutional Neural Network (CNN) trained on the well-known MNIST database.

+The user draws a digit on the slate and then presses the predict button.
+If the app predicts wrong, the user types in the correct number and presses the submit feedback button.

 Try it out here: URL: http://138.199.200.113:8501